-Formally, this says that either $\Delta L \ge 100$ or else WL = 0.
+Formally, this says that either AL \geq 100 or else WL = 0.
 That is, either all the seats on Flight 1 are assigned or else there are no waitlisted passengers.
 If Flight 1 is unnecessarily underbooked, the cost to the airline company is approximately \$300 for each waitlisted passenger who could have been assigned a seat.
 (This is the missed profit.)
-Thus, we define cost(s,2), the cost of state s which is attributed to violating constraint 2, to be 300 min(100 /. $\Delta L(s)$ , WL(s)).
+Thus, we define cost(s,2), the cost of state s which is attributed to violating constraint 2, to be 300 min(100 /.
+A1.(s), W1.(s)).

 The assignment of costs to database states, for violation of particular integrity constraints, is a part of application design.
 In practice, it might not always be obvious how to assign such costs.
 It is possible that the system could help the application designers, by providing a framework in which the designers could determine appropriate cost functions.
 Cost functions often summarize other information which the application designers might find it easier to think about.
 For instance, in many interesting cases (such as the airline reservation system), the data is numerical, and the cost functions have some simple (e.g., linear) relationship to the data values.
-Perhaps patterns such as this one could be incorporated into a language for describing cost assignments.
+Perhaps patterns such as signments.
 Systematizing cost assignments is a subject for future research.